 “Often the younger generation now put the same type of selfies into their CVs as they would on social media,” says Jaya Dass, country director at recruiters Randstad in Singapore.
 “It’s neither acceptable nor professional to include selfies – with skimpy attire, odd expressions or posture – within a casual or private setting like a bedroom or restaurant.”

-Evelyn Lee, a manager at recruitment agency Robert Walters in Singapore, adds: “In the worst cases, I’ve seen resumes with selfies where you can still see an extended arm in the shot, and party selfies obviously taken in a club, and ones taken while driving because you can see the car seatbelt on.”
+Evelyn Lee, a director at LMA Recruitment in Singapore, adds: “In the worst cases, I’ve seen resumes with selfies where you can still see an extended arm in the shot, and party selfies obviously taken in a club, and ones taken while driving because you can see the car seatbelt on.”

 “A candidate for a finance position in Singapore sent me a picture of her posing against a pole.
 I really didn’t know what to make of it,” says Ben Batten, country general manager of recruitment firm Volt in Singapore.
 “That’s the odd thing about many selfies and photos in CVs these days: more and more of them aren’t flattering.
 People in beach wear, wearing sunglasses, at a bar – how is this supposed to help a job application for a banking role?”

 Vince Natteri, director of recruitment at search firm Pinpoint Asia in Hong Kong, says he recently saw a photo on a CV that “seemed like a prison mugshot”.
 “This guy was super well-built and looked like he meant serious business – hire me or else!
 His qualifications were great but before submitting his application to my client, I told him to remove the threating photo.”